Twin Cities chef reunited with stolen smoker after community rallies behind him

 Boemer says the smoker had been secured with steel cables.
 “Whoever took it cut through those cables like it was nothing,” Boemer told KARE 11’s David Peterlinz.

-Boemer, who had used the smoker for numerous community events and charity functions over the years was devastated.
+He used the smoker for numerous community events and charity functions over the years, and was devastated.
 “It was a very intense level of defeat, especially at this time,” according to Boemer.

 His family encouraged him to put a call-out on social media and within hours the community responded.
 Boemer says in addition to the messages of support that he was getting “showered with,” he said people went out to actively look for the smoker.